monfresh/ruby-packer/README.md

 Keep in mind that users running your compiled package should have their certifications present in this directory as well.

+If you're building for macOS, you should set `--openssl-dir` to `/private/etc/ssl`.

 ### The `--ignore-file` Option